jondlm/website/about.md

 ### My Present

 I eventually ended up in Portland after my adventures abroad.
 That's when I met my lovely wife.
 And as they say, the rest was history.
-I now work as a Senior Software Engineer for AppNexus here in Portland where I am work mostly on building front-end applications.
+I now work for AppNexus here in Portland where I mostly build front-end applications.
 I am passionate about data and technology.
 So much so, I often learn it in my spare time; I even dream about it.
 Yikes.

 Most importantly, I love Jesus.
 I love everything about Him.
 I keep asking Him to change me, from the inside out, to be more like Him.
 It's a journey I'll be